dustinpfister/blog_posts/_posts/threejs-examples-hamster-wheel.md

 ## 1 - What to know before hand

-This is a threejs example that is intended for people that all ready have a solid grasp on the basics of threejs and are not looking to start making some actual projects of some kind.
-So this is not a getting stared post on threejs, let alone javaScript in general.
-So I assume that you have at least some basic working knowledge of threejs and javaScript and thus might gain something of value from reading this.
-If not you might want to start out with a getting started post on threejs, and maybe javaScript before starting to get into a framework like threejs.
+This is a threejs example that is intended for people that all ready have a solid grasp on the basics of threejs and are now looking to start making some actual projects of some kind using the library.
+So this is not a [getting stared post on threejs](/2018/04/04/threejs-getting-started/), let alone javaScript in general.
+So I assume that you have at least some basic working knowledge of threejs and javaScript and thus might gain something of value from reading this when it comes to reading up more on these topics.
+In this section I will not be getting into every little detail that you show know before hand, but I will be touching base on some topics that you should have solid at this point because they are relevant to the source code of this threejs animation example.

 ### 1.1 - version numbers matter with threejs